dseifu/alx-low_level_programming-1/0x00-hello_world/README.md

 #!/bin/bash
-task 0 Write a script that runs a C file through the preprocessor and save the result into another file.
+task 0 Write a script that runs a C file through the preprocessor and save the esult into another file.